Arctic fox: Conservation status

 The Arctic fox has been assessed as least concern on the IUCN Red List since 2004.
-However, the Scandinavian mainland population is acutely endangered, despite being legally protected from hunting and persecution for several decades.
-The estimate of the adult population in all of Norway, Sweden, and Finland is fewer than 200 individuals.
+However, the Scandinavian mainland population has been endangered, despite being legally protected from hunting and persecution for several decades.
+The estimate of the adult population in all of Norway, Sweden, and Finland was fewer than 200 individuals in 2012.
 Of these, especially in Finland, the Arctic fox is even classified as critically endangered, because even though the animal was declared a protected species in Finland in 1940, the population has not recovered despite that.
 As a result, the populations of Arctic fox have been carefully studied and inventoried in places such as the Vindelfjällens Nature Reserve (Sweden), which has the Arctic fox as its symbol.
+A series of Norwegian–Swedish–Finnish conservation projects which ran from 2010 to 2026, Felles Fjellrev, helped increase the Nordic population to 400–500 individuals.

 The abundance of the Arctic fox tends to fluctuate in a cycle along with the population of lemmings and voles (a 3- to 4-year cycle).
 The populations are especially vulnerable during the years when the prey population crashes, and uncontrolled trapping has almost eradicated two subpopulations.